Drowning in a sea of many many platforms and strategies but feel like you’re getting nowhere?

 FULL TRANSCRIPT:

-Welcome to the inaugural episode of the Content Coffee Break podcast.
-I'm thrilled to have you here, particularly to discuss this topic: you don't have to be everywhere to be seen.
-In fact, there's a more effective way to ensure your strategy is balanced, nurturing your existing audience while also reaching new individuals, thus growing your email list, community, and overall audience, instead of feeling overwhelmed and directionless.
+Welcome to the first, like, official episode of the Content Coffee Break podcast.
+I am so excited to have you here and especially to kick things off with this topic in particular, which is: you don't have to be everywhere in order to be seen.
+In fact, there's a much better way to make sure that your strategy is balanced and moving you forward both in terms of nurturing your existing people and getting you in front of new people, thus growing your email list, your community, and your audience.
+Rather than feeling pulled in so many different directions and feeling like you're spinning your wheels.

-Another helpful reminder is that once you've built a platform and established a presence, it takes less time to maintain, especially if you've focused on creating systems.
-Newton's first law states an object in motion tends to stay in motion.
-You can concentrate on two platforms for 90 days, systemize everything, and then move your focus elsewhere.
+Another thing that's been really helpful is remembering that once you've done the work to build up a platform and you've established roots there, it requires a lot less energy and time to maintain, especially if you've focused on systems.
+Newton's first law says an object in motion tends to stay in motion.
+So you could focus on just two platforms for 90 days, getting set up, creating templates, checklists, systemizing everything, and gaining momentum.
+Then, once you've finished that 90 days, you can either easily automate it or outsource it while you turn your focus onto other platforms.

-- How much time do you have for content marketing daily or weekly?
+2. How much time do you have available for content or marketing per day or per week?

-- How do you want to distribute that time?
+3. How do you want to divvy up that circle of focus and that time?